temuulino/uBlock/src/css/fonts/Metropolis/README.md

 # Metropolis

-A modern, geometric typeface.
-Influenced by other popular geometric, minimalist sans-serif typefaces of the new millennium.
-Designed for optimal readability at small point sizes while beautiful at large point sizes.
+This is a modern typeface with a geometric design that draws inspiration from other popular minimalist sans-serif typefaces of the new millennium.
+It has been crafted to ensure optimal legibility at small point sizes, yet remains visually appealing at larger sizes.

 ![Metropolis](./Specimens/Metro-1.png)